pivotal-cf/docs-addon-compliance-tools/README.md

 # docs-addon-compliance-tools

-This repo contains the source materials for the Pivotal Cloud Foundry Caliper Add-on documentation.
+This repo contains the source materials for the Caliper Add-on for Pivotal Cloud Foundry documentation.

 ## Branches